 Conviction under Section 1621 requires not only that the defendant knew his statement was false ("which he does not believe to be true"), but that his false statement is "willfully" presented.
 There is but scant authority on precisely what "willful" means in this context.
 The Supreme Court in dicta has indicated that willful perjury consists of "deliberate material falsification under oath."
-Other courts have referred to it as acting with an "intent to deceive",400 or as acting "intentionally."
+Other courts have referred to it as acting with an "intent to deceive" or as acting "intentionally."

-Although a contemporaneous correction of a false statement may demonstrate the absence of the necessary willful intent to commit perjury, the crime is completed when the false statement is presented to the tribunal; without a statute such as that found in Section 1623, recantation is no defense nor does it bar prosecution.
+Although a contemporaneous correction of a false statement may demonstrate the absence of the necessary willful intent to commit perjury, the crime is completed when the false statement is presented to the tribunal; without a statutory bar or defense such as that found in Section 1623 (which outlaws perjury in a purely judicial context), recantation is no defense nor does it bar prosecution.